atyagiabhi210/Hungerwatch/README.md

 ## Support

-For any questions, feedback, or assistance, please contact our support team at [atyagiabhi210@gmai;.com].
+For any questions, feedback, or assistance, please contact our support team at [atyagiabhi210@gmail.com].

 ## License

 Hungerwatch is licensed under the [MIT License](LICENSE).

 ---

+Ensure to replace `yourusername` in the clone command with your actual GitHub username and update the support email address accordingly.
+These resized screenshots provide a more visually appealing presentation of the app's interface.